WayneDW/WayneDW.github.io/_posts/2024-03-07-implicit-ridge.md

 \end{align}$$

-For interested readers on the extension of deep neural networks, we refer interested readers to the study in {% cite fit_without_fear %}.
+For extension to deep neural networks, we refer interested readers to the study in {% cite fit_without_fear %}.